 The Coalition’s nuclear power folly

-- massive at more than twice the size of the enormous Hinkley Point C nuclear project in Britain with its years of delay and huge cost blowouts,
+• too massive: at 13.2 GW it’s 4.1 times the size of the enormous 3.2 GW Hinkley Point C nuclear project in Britain with its many years of delay and huge cost blowouts,

-- too spread out, building at seven sites spread across Australia compared to the single site at Hinkley Point,
+• too spread out: building at five sites spread across Australia compared to the single site at Hinkley Point,

 .